openinfradev/tks-file-repo/README.md

 # tks-file-repo

-Common repository for files required by tks services
+Common repository for files required by tks services.

+Files can be downloaded from release assets.